RenovoSolutions/cdk-library-managed-instance-role/README.md

 ## Dev

+### Pre-reqs:
+You will need
+- npm installed on your machine
+- AWS CDK installed on your machine
+- python installed on your machine
+- dotnet installed on your machine
+- a github account

 This project is managed with `projen`.
 Modify the `.projenrc.js` file and run `npx projen`.
 You can also modify this `README` file and the `src` code directory as needed.
 Github actions take care of publishing utilizing the automatically created workflows from `projen`.